hchiam/please/library/expected_output.md

 print use array of numb pie on variable array assign output the value of using array of numb pie on variable array print output of array of numb pie is variable output

+define function fibonacci with number
+    if variable number equals zero then return zero if variable number equals one then return one assign answer one the value of using function fibonacci on variable number minus one assign answer two the value of using function fibonacci on variable number minus two return variable answer one plus variable answer two end function assign output the value of use function fibonacci with zero print step 1: output = variable output assign output the value of use function fibonacci with one print step 2: output = variable output assign output the value of use function fibonacci with two print step 3: output = variable output assign output the value of use function fibonacci with three print step 4: output = variable output
 ```

 # Outputs